influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/join.md

   - /influxdb/v2.0/reference/flux/stdlib/built-in/transformations/union/
 ---

-The `join()` function merges two or more input streams into a single output stream based on columns with equal values.
+The `join()` function merges two input streams into a single output stream based on columns with equal values.
 Null values are not considered equal when comparing column values.
 The resulting schema is the union of the input schemas.